30% OFF Tempcover fee in our app

 Unfortunately, many drivers believe that if they are over 25 and have fully comprehensive insurance, they are insured to drive any car or van.
 This is not the case, and the misconception has led to many people being convicted for driving without motor insurance.

-Can i drive a car on my van insurance?
+Can I drive a car on my van insurance?

-The same applies in reverse!
+The same applies in reverse.
 If your insurance policy includes the driving other vehicles extension, and both you and the vehicle you want to drive meet all the criteria listed above, you’ll be able to drive a car on your van insurance.

-Why choose short term van insurance?
+Why choose short-term van insurance?

-If you’re planning to drive a van that doesn’t belong to you, whether you’re borrowing it to move house, to help shift heavy equipment, or just using it while your car’s off the road, the best way to stay secure is with a short term insurance policy.
-There are loads of situations that might call for a couple of days’ van insurance, and luckily for drivers, there are plenty of insurers offering this type of cover.
+If you’re planning to drive a van that doesn’t belong to you, whether you’re borrowing it to move house, to help shift heavy equipment, or just using it while your car’s off the road, the best way to stay secure is with temp van cover.

 You’ll need to make sure you have the right type of temporary insurance for the type of van you’ll be driving.
 The make and model, size, age, and security of your temporary van can all have an impact on how much you’ll pay.
-Your age, location, and driving history can also affect the cost of your temporary insurance.
+Your age, location, and driving history can also affect the cost of your temporary van insurance.

 You’ll be able to choose a temporary van insurance policy from Tempcover if you meet the following criteria:

-• You’re aged between 21 and 74 years old
+• You’re aged between 17 and 77 years old

-• You’re looking to insure a van valued between £800 and £65,000
+• You’re looking to insure a van valued between £1,500 and £65,000

 • You’re looking to insure a van of up to 7.5 tonnes

-If you’re driving a van for the first time
+Driving a van for the first time

-Vans are bigger and clunkier than cars, which makes them a little harder to manoeuvre.
-Take it easy, and make sure you’re confident before you try any overtaking or tight bends.
+Most vans are bigger and clunkier than cars, making them a little harder to manoeuvre.
+If you’re driving a van for the first time, make sure you are comfortable behind the wheel of such a big vehicle.Take it easy and make sure you’re confident before attempting to overtake or tackle tight bends.

 Find out how we can help you